-Jessica C. Liao is an assistant professor of political science at North Carolina State University.
+Jessica C. Liao is an assistant professor of political science and 2020-2021 Wilson China Fellow.
 Prior to NC State, she taught at George Washington University and was a visit fellow at Monash University, Kuala Lumpur campus.
 She received her PhD in international relations from the University of Southern California.
 Her research focuses on Chinese foreign policy and East Asian politics.
 Her current project is about China’s resource and infrastructure development in Southeast Asia.

 - China’s Energy and Infrastructure Development in Southeast Asia